Daily High to Daily Low: Is It Safe to Buy Amgen Inc. (AMGN)?

 AMGN’s Market Performance

-AMGN stocks went up by 2.50% for the week, with a monthly drop of -3.21% and a quarterly performance of 5.39%, while its annual performance rate touched 10.90%.
-The volatility ratio for the week stands at 1.97% while the volatility levels for the past 30 days are set at 1.87% for Amgen Inc..
-The simple moving average for the period of the last 20 days is -0.08% for AMGN stocks with a simple moving average of 1.42% for the last 200 days.
+AMGN stocks went down by -1.68% for the week, with a monthly drop of -4.00% and a quarterly performance of -2.95%, while its annual performance rate touched 3.63%.
+The volatility ratio for the week stands at 1.80% while the volatility levels for the past 30 days are set at 1.98% for Amgen Inc..
+The simple moving average for the period of the last 20 days is -0.72% for AMGN stocks with a simple moving average of -0.18% for the last 200 days.

 Analysts’ Opinion of AMGN